 Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
-The Company's cash and short-term investments are on deposit at a major financial institution.
-Amounts receivable consist primarily of goods and services tax refunds due from the Government of Canada and are neither past due nor impaired.
+The Company's cash and cash equivalents are on deposit at a major financial institution.
+Amounts receivables consist primarily of goods and services tax refunds due from the Government of Canada and are neither past due nor impaired.
 As such, the Company considers its exposure to credit risk to be minimal.